kieranla72/just-backend-test/README.md

 - Adding test coverage checks so circleci will reject any builds based on this
 - Moved the database file to within the project to make the review easier

-If you would rather look at the test I originally sent in, then feel free to have a look at the branch 'previousMain'.
+If you would rather look at the test I originally sent in, as it was completed within the original time limit, then feel free to have a look at the branch 'previousMain'.
 From my point of view I just wanted to try out a couple things mostly around CI and circleci that I haven't had enough exposure to.
 ## **Introduction**

 This service is designed to deal with [recording user trips](https://just-insure.slab.com/public/posts/just-backend-exercise-la2d85s9).
 It does this by attempting to follow a hexagonal architecture and DDD principles as much as possible.
 It uses sqlite to store all of the trips made.